ljmzt/2025_dataset_A/README.md

+# Hospital Readmission Prediction

-# Purpose
+## Purpose
-Design a machine learning model to predict whether a patient will be readmitted within 30 days.
+Develop a machine learning model to predict whether a patient will be readmitted within 30 days after hospital discharge.

-# Data
+## Data
-Data in Excel was provided and was converted to csv for easier processing.
+The original dataset was provided in Excel format and converted to CSV for easier data preprocessing and analysis.

-# Codes
+## Notebooks
-1. 1_EDA.ipynb: Notebook to perform EDA on the numerical, categorical and text columns
+1. **1_EDA.ipynb** — Performs exploratory data analysis (EDA) on numerical, categorical, and text columns.

-2. 3_modeling.ipynb: Notebook to perform Logistic Regression, Random Forest and XGBoost.
-A comparison of performance is also completed.
+2. **2_modeling.ipynb** — Trains and evaluates Logistic Regression, Random Forest, and XGBoost models, and compares their performance.

-3. 2_extract_note.ipynb: Notebook to test various methods to extract information on the discharge_note column.
+3. **3_extract_note.ipynb** — Experiments with different methods for extracting information from the discharge_note column.

-# Report
+## Report
-A short summary report is also attached in report.md
+A brief summary of methods, results, and findings is provided in **report.md**.